 Performing the activities required to develop the skills identified.
 Unplanned activities should also be included – these needs may have become more apparent as the year has progressed.
 CPD log books should always be updated whilst the learning is fresh in the individual’s mind.

 Evaluate the outcome of learning activities and consider how the new skills and competencies can be applied in day to day work situations.
-Personal reviews on the learning should be carried out by individuals then discussed with and endorsed by managers/mentors/Heads of Practice.
+Personal reviews on the learning should be carried out by individuals then discussed with and endorsed by managers or mentors or Heads of Profession.

 Defining CPD activities